We’ve all wondered at one point or another: how many calories do you burn horseback riding?

 Well obviously…but I just thought it deserved to be said 🙂

 I mean have you ever seen a professional horse rider who is overweight?
 If you have let me know because I haven’t seen one yet.
 In fact I would say they’re all extremely lean.
 Unfortuantley, I’m not at that level yet because I can’t ride nearly as much as I woud like but I’m getting there.

 So to sum it up: horseback riding is a sport (don’t listen to anyone who says otherwise!)

 But, many people go for horse riding once in a blue moon and then they say that horse riding is nothing except a hobby and a sport.
-However, if a person does it in a right way and on a regular basis, horse riding can help lose weight by burning fat.
+However, if a person does it the right way and on a regular basis, horse riding can help you lose weight by burning fat.
 There is only one condition for burning fat by horse riding.
 And that condition is “you should take it seriously”.

 As if you needed another reason to go horseback riding!